jerrybelmonte/DataStructures-Python/README.md

-# Sorting Algorithms
+# Data Structures and Algorithms in Python
-Compare the performance of Insertion Sort vs. Quick Sort for a variety of inputs.